 This treatment can affect your appetite.
 Do not worry if you do not eat much for a day or two.
 But if your appetite does not come back after a few days, tell your nurse or dietitian.
 They will give you advice.
 They may give you food or drink supplements.

-Epirubicin may make your urine a pink-red colour for up to 48 hours after you have had your treatment.
+Epirubicin may make your urine a pink-red colour for up to 48 hours after treatment.

-FEC may affect your skin.
+This treatment may affect your skin.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
-FEC can cause a rash, which may be itchy.
+Treatment can cause a rash, which may be itchy.

-During and for some months after treatment, you will be more sensitive to the sun and your skin may burn more easily.
+During treatment and for some months after it finishes, you will be more sensitive to the sun.
+Your skin may burn more easily.
 Cover up with clothing and a hat.
 Use a sun cream with a sun protection factor (SPF) of at least 30 and at least four or five UVA stars.
-Your skin may darken but will return to its normal colour after you finish treatment.
+Your skin may darken.
+But skin will return to its normal colour after you finish treatment.
 If you have had radiotherapy, the area that was treated may become red or sore.